oblivion-hymns/leijona/README.md

 ```
 Leijona can blacklist files, directories, and filetypes from being counted.

-Each file or directory's relative path will be compared to the `paths` list.
-If it is found to match any entry in
+Each file or directory's path relative to the directory in which leijona is run will be compared to the `paths` list.
-`paths` it will be excluded from being counted.
-The trailing `/` on directories is optional, but recommended for
+If it is found to match any entry in `paths` it will be excluded from being counted.
+The trailing `/` on directories
-slightly easier readability.
+is optional, but recommended for slightly easier readability.

 Likewise, specific file types can be excluded altogether if you add them to the `fileTypes` list.
 You may include the
 leading `.` if you wish (e.g. `.mp3`), but `mp3` will work just fine.